Objectway/super-gigi/README.md

 **NOTE**: This mixin will change the order of your generated css.

-One of the bad thing that we have in developing a grid without a default classes schema is that our result css code will be semantic... but not dry...
-You can serve the css with gzip, but you know that we will have a lot of redundant code...
+One of the bad thing that we have in developing a grid without a default classes schema is that the resulting css code will be semantic, but not dry.
+You can (and you should) use gzip to serve your css, but there will still be redundant css code.

 **Example:**
 ```scss
 .foo {